Facts and Figures

 Research is the cornerstone upon which world-class medical education and patient care are built.
 Investigations into cancer, neuroscience, heart disease and stroke, arthritis, diabetes, and many other fields keep UT Southwestern at the forefront of medical progress.

-UT Southwestern’s campus includes more than 1 million square feet of state-of-the-art research space.
+UT Southwestern’s campus includes more than 1 million square feet of research space.
 Facilities include 20 endowed centers.
-These include one of 11 NIH Nutrition Obesity Research Centers in the nation – and the only one in Texas; one of 30 research sites in the U.S. participating in the National Human Genome Research Institute’s Impact of Genomic Variation on Function (IGVF) Consortium; and one of 31 Rare Disease Center of Excellence (charter member) in the nation.
+These include one of 11 NIH Nutrition Obesity Research Centers in the nation – and the only one in Texas; one of 30 research sites in the U.S. participating in the National Human Genome Research Institute’s Impact of Genomic Variation on Function (IGVF) Consortium; and one of 31 Rare Disease Centers of Excellence (charter member) in the nation.

-The Texas Institute for Brain Injury and Repair, a component within the O’Donnell Brain Institute focuses the Medical Center’s strengths in basic and translational research on various types of brain injury and conditions, including traumatic brain injury (TBI), stroke, and Alzheimer’s disease.
+The Texas Institute for Brain Injury and Repair, a component within the O’Donnell Brain Institute, focuses the Medical Center’s strengths in basic and translational research on various types of brain injury and conditions, including traumatic brain injury (TBI), stroke, and Alzheimer’s disease.
 The Institute also promotes brain injury education and prevention.
 UTSW’s Whole Brain Microscopy Facility, supported by the Texas Institute for Brain Injury and Repair, leverages leading-edge technologies to advance the study of traumatic brain injury.

 UT Southwestern’s Hamon Center for Regenerative Science and Medicine is advancing human health through discoveries of the fundamental mechanisms of tissue formation and repair as well as the use of this knowledge to develop transformative strategies and medications to enhance tissue regeneration.